-4.1 Well Sampling
+4.1 Monitoring Well Sampling

-Monitoring wells MW-1 through MW-5 were sampled on April 29, 1997.
-Following an initial ground water level measurement, a minimum of three well-casing volumes of water were purged from each well using a Teflon bailer or a submersible pump.
+Monitoring wells MW-1 through MW-5 were sampled on May 7, 1998.
+Following an initial ground water level measurement, a minimum of three well-casing volumes of water were purged from each well using a Teflon bailer.
 Purging consisted of the gradual removal of water from the well until physical parameters such as pH, temperature, and electrical conductivity (EC) stabilized.

 Following purging, samples were collected using a Teflon bailer, placed in appropriate sample containers, labeled, and placed in refrigerated storage for transport to the laboratory under chain-of-custody control.
-The bailer and pump were washed with trisodium phosphate (TSP) and rinsed with deionized water between wells to reduce the potential for cross contamination.
+The bailer was washed with trisodium phosphate (TSP) and rinsed with deionized water between wells to reduce the potential for cross contamination.
 Purge water was contained on-site in 55-gallon drums.